flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 Use Flathub verification to indicate that you are the author of the app and that you are managing the app on Flathub.

+### Brand color

+Apps should set a [brand color](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-branding) (in two variants, light and dark).
+This color is used by Flathub and native app store clients on banners, app pages, etc.

 ## App Icon

 ### Icon size